 Áine Uí Fhoghlú comes from the Gaeltacht area of An Rinn in County Waterford.
 She has published three collections of poetry: Aistear Aonair (1999); An Liú sa Chuan (2007); Ar an Imeall (2011), along with four works of fiction: Crúba na Cinniúna (2009); Uisce Faoi Thalamh (2011); Pincí sa Ghaeltacht (2012) and Éalú (2013).
 She teaches creative writing to second level students and has been writer in residence to a number of schools.
 Her work has been broadcast and is included in numerous publications.
 She has been awarded many prizes including Oireachtas na Gaeilge awards, Listowel Writers’ Week poetry prize and the Michael Hartnett Poetry Award.
 She has received literature bursaries from The Arts Council and Ealaín na Gaeltachta.

 The sea -at both a conscious and unconscious level- is a central element in the work of Áine Uí Fhoghlú.
 In haunting poems like ‘Muir-dhraíocht’(Sea-magic’) and ‘Rabharta’ (‘Tide’) she embraces not only the sea’s traditions and superstitions but also its hardships and tragedies.
-The key poem ‘An liú sa chuan’ (‘The cry in the harbour’) is an unforgettable elegy for the tragic drowning of two young men from her area -both cousins of the poet.
+The key poem ‘An liú sa chuan’ (‘The cry in the harbour’) is an unforgettable elegy for the tragic drowning of two young men from her area – both cousins, and neighbours of the poet.
 We sense Uí Fhoghlú’s deep empathy with a mother who casts her eyes toward the sea longing afor the return of her drowned son: ‘a súil fós le muir’.

 And this sense of ‘liú’ or keening echoes through her second collection as a whole.
 For Uí Fhoghlú is a master of the genre known as ‘caoineadh’ or lament and the book reverberates with powerful poems expressing loss, absence and emptiness, including the almost unbearably poignant ‘An Cliabhán Folamh’ (‘The empty cot’) and ‘Folús’ (‘Vacuum’).
 ‘Neamhbheo’ (‘Unalive’) accosts us with t we hear the cry that is locked in the heart and that cannot be released but must be smothered forever: ‘Múchtar an tocht nach féidir scaoileadh’.